salesforce/lwc/packages/@lwc/module-resolver/README.md

 ### `resolveModule(specifier, importer, options)`

-Synchronously resolve an LWC module from its specifier from an importer path.
+Synchronously resolves an LWC module specifier from an import path.

 ```js
 import { resolveModule } from '@lwc/module-resolver';